Spring2022-CSCI152/Victor-E-Bulldog-Game-Engine/README.md

 # Team1
-A small lightweight framework for creating 2d games written in C++, C# or Java with openGL support and a layered software architecture.
-We would also like to use our framework to build a game to demo our engines functionality in a visually engaging way.
-The user will play as Victor E. Bulldog, the mascot of Fresno State University, running through campus buildings after breaking free from his handler.
-There will be power-ups, collectibles, enemies, and environmental interactions.
-Taking inspiration from “Super Mario World” on the SNES for gameplay structure, but having our own unique displays and gameplay additions.
+A small lightweight framework for creating 2d games written in C# with openGL support and a layered software architecture.